koii-network/docs/develop/microservices-and-tasks/task-development-kit-tdk/using-the-task-namespace/leveldb.md

+---
+title: LevelDB
+description: LevelDB is a key-value storage library that provides an ordered mapping from string keys to string values.
+image: static/img/thumbnail.png
+sidebar_label: LevelDB
+---

 # LevelDB

 [LevelDB](https://github.com/google/leveldb) is a key-value storage library that provides an ordered mapping from string keys to string values.
 It provides `Put`, `Delete`, and `Get` methods to modify/query the database.